-For starters, a notice of your infraction will be sent to the Bureau of Motor Vehicles (BMV), where it will be added to your driving record.
-Every violation carries a point value, and these points will stay on your license for two years.
-We've included a list of violations and their corresponding points at the bottom of this section.
+When you get a ticket, a notice of your infraction will be sent to the Indiana Bureau of Motor Vehicles (BMV), where it will be added to your driving record.
+Every violation carries a point value, and these points will stay on your license for 2 years.
+We've included a list of violations and their corresponding points below.

-If you receive too many points within a short period of time, you'll face additional ramifications, including the possibility of having to complete a defensive driving program or face a license suspension.
+If you receive too many driving record points within a short period of time, you'll face additional ramifications, including the possibility of having to complete a defensive driving program or face a driver's license suspension.

 Here are some examples of infractions and their point values: